Youhou1/MASTER_RIE_1/Securité/Spam_Traps/README.md

 # Projet

 One of the most important parts of the course is the project.
-It will be carried in groups of 3-4 students.
-You can select one of the following project proposals:

 ## Description
 **Spam trap (4 persons)**.
 Students will select one of the available implementations of